QRTP — QR Transport Protocol

 }

-const pktSize = descriptor.packetSizeBytes;
+const pktSize = stream.packetSizeBytes;

-const srcBytes = descriptor.sourceMessageBytes;
+const srcTotal = stream.sourceTotalBytes;

-&& pktSize >= 12;
+if (useWirehair && pktSize >= 12) {

-const blockId = new DataView(
+const blockId = new DataView(packetBuffer.buffer, packetBuffer.byteOffset, packetBuffer.byteLength).getUint32(0, true);

 } else {